srlinuxeurope/DCFPartnerHackathon/docs/eda/intermediate/custom-allocations.md

 **5. For Spine Nodes**

 * Check if there is a similar setting under **Spines** in the fabric settings.
-* If a separate pool is in use for spines, take note; if not, spines might also be using **srexperts-asnpool**.
+* If a separate pool is in use for spines, take note; if not, spines might also be using **hackathon-asnpool**.

 **6. Review Assigned ASNs**
 Verify the current ASN assignments for the fabric to ensure everything is in order.